CouncilofLorien/counciloflorien.github.io/docs/emended/medm-emended.md

 [^medm-errata-play-creatures]: _Rules Erratum_: An agent may tap to play creatures at a site if the company is moving to the site.
 See [CRF 15, Rulings by Term, Agents](/original/rulings/crf-15/#agent).
 [^rulings-monday-12-6-97]: See [CRF, Delayed Rulings / Rulings Monday, Rulings Effective 12/6/97](/original/rulings/crf-15/#rulings-effective-12697)
 [^crf-errata-agent-detainment]: Agent attacks against minions are always detainment. \[Effective 8/27/98].
 See [CRF, Complete Errata Listing, Rules Errata](/original/rulings/crf-15/#rules-errata)
+[^crf-current-site]: A non-moving company’s current site is considered its new site for card play.
+See [CRF, Turn Sequence, Movement/Hazard Phase, General](/original/rulings/crf-15/#general).